 “It’s kind of like a spinoff from consultative selling, but it’s gone a step further,” says Alex.

-That extra step is in how the salesperson goes about educating the client about their problems.
+The main difference between the Challenger selling method and consultative selling is how the salesperson goes about educating the client about their problems.

 The Challenger Sale works on the assumption that people are busy and don’t have time for a long line of questioning.
 So this method straight out tells the customer what their problem is.